 Searching the S&T Library catalog using the search term "Japanese American Internment" will bring up a plethora of resources.
 You may need to log in to use electronic resources.
 Additional resources are listed below.

 The 1944 Rollamo shows that most of the Nisei students had already arrived.
 Most prominent among them were Kay Ikeuye and Jack Nomi.
 Jack was already QB for the football team, and Kay was active in student government.
-Most of the students joined either the Tech Club or the Independents.
+Most of the students joined the Tech eating club, then transferring to the Engineers eating club, and the Independents.

 Bios of the Juniors and Seniors indicate that many of the Nisei students worked as Library Assistants during their time at MSM.
 Student involvement across campus increased.
 Student honors were awarded.
 Ikeuye was a member of the Rifle Team, and also President of the Independents and the Engineers Club.
 Three students were on Student Council.
 For all their campus involvement, there are still no candid social photos of them in the Rollamo.